APEC Peru 2008: Theme

 The President of Peru, as host of the summit, chose to dedicate the meeting to "A new commitment to Asia-Pacific Development."
 In order to foster such commitment, APEC hoped to integrate various sectors of society in meeting its goals, public and private sectors, civil society and international financial institutions.
 Additional focal points included the development of individuals and the economy, as well as devising a cohesive plan to address regional issues including energy security, personal security, climate change and sustainable economic growth.

-Other issues under discussion also included: corporate social responsibility, trade liberalization and the financial crisis, investment "which aims to establish measures in order to provide greater economic integration and free trade among the Economies", anti-corruption and transparency, climate change issues and new ways to reduce risks regarding environmental matters, regional economic integration, Doha Round support, APEC Reform, structural reform, food security, economic and technical cooperation, and global economic issues and human security.
+Other issues under discussion also included: corporate social responsibility, trade liberalization and the 2008 financial crisis, investment "which aims to establish measures in order to provide greater economic integration and free trade among the Economies", anti-corruption and transparency, climate change issues and new ways to reduce risks regarding environmental matters, regional economic integration, Doha Round support, APEC Reform, structural reform, food security, economic and technical cooperation, and global economic issues and human security.

 Goals

-According to an official from the host country, it was expected that the leaders of the regional economies would issue a call against protectionism and back free trade, despite the global financial crisis.
+According to an official from the host country, it was expected that the leaders of the regional economies would issue a call against protectionism and back free trade, despite the 2008 financial crisis.
 Prior to the meeting of the national leaders, some 800 business leaders had gathered in Peru for commercial discussions.
 Senior officials also met behind closed doors to lay out the agenda for the weekend summit.
 Peru's deputy foreign minister, Gonzalo Gutierrez, said of the meeting before the leaders gathered that "The main theme we followed in this ... meeting is that we should avoid at any cost protectionism."

 Senior officials sought to use the meeting to follow up on the previous week's G20 meeting in Washington, D.C.
 In warning against "protectionism" the host country's Foreign Minister, José Antonio García Belaúnde, said that "We reaffirm our opposition to trade and investment barriers.
 We've [instead] decided to continue supporting the multilateral trade system, including the World Trade Organization, and to support a conclusion to the Doha trade round.

-APEC trade and foreign ministers issued a statement before the meeting saying "We are in the most difficult set of economic conditions we have seen since APEC was created in 1989.
-All APEC economies are being affected by the global financial crisis and we are likely to experience a significant fall in the high rates of regional growth seen over the past decade."